coolsimulations/MoreThanAPickaxe/README.md

 -----------------

 **Note:** For developers, More Than A Pickaxe has a Dev release which is available on the [CurseForge](https://minecraft.curseforge.com/projects/more-than-a-pickaxe) page.
-More Than A Pickaxe as an addon to [SurvivalPlus](https://github.com/coolsimulations/SurvivalPlus) requires SurvivalPlus
+More Than A Pickaxe as an addon to [SurvivalPlus](https://github.com/coolsimulations/SurvivalPlus) requires SurvivalPlus.
+Also, feel free to check out another SurvivalPlus addon.
+Links to both:
  * [SurvivalPlus](https://minecraft.curseforge.com/projects/survivalplus)
-Also, feel free to check out another SurvivalPlus addon:
  * [SurvivalPlus Lightsabers](https://minecraft.curseforge.com/projects/survivalplus-lightsabers)